May 19, 1925 – Feb. 21, 1965

 “If you’re not ready to die for it, put the word ‘freedom’ out of your vocabulary.”

 He had become so popular that jealousy had begun to rear its ugly head on the Black Muslim hierarchy.
 Elijah Muhammad suspended him and forbade him to speak.
-Malcolm responded by announcing that he had formed his own religion, and in April of 1964 he took a pilgrimage to Mecca.
+Malcolm responded by announcing that he had formed his own religion.
+In April of 1964 he took a pilgrimage to Mecca.
 His spiritual quest seems to have opened Malcolm’s heart.
 Upon his return he stated that he no longer believed whites to be innately wicked, and changed his focus from Black Separatism and began to embrace the possibility of world brotherhood.
 He was more focused, and content with his own self realization.

 The mounting resentment between Malcolm’s supporters and the rival Black Muslims turned itself in aggression and threats against his life.
-His house was firebombed, and his wife and children escaped death only because they had not been there.
+His house firebombed, his wife and children escaped death only because they had not been there.

 On February 21, 1965, three Black Muslims shot Malcolm to death during a rally in Harlem, New York.
 This is what Malcolm had said two days before his death: